Commonly Treated Conditions

 - Hold for 30 seconds.
 Repeat 4 times a day

 Buy shoes with good cushioning in the soles and heels.
-Replace athletic shoes before the cushioning in the heels wear out.
+Replace athletic shoes proactively before the cushioning in the heels wear out.

 Your doctor may suggest on oral anti-inflammatory medicine, such as ibuprofen, to reduce the inflammation.
-If you still have heel pain after changing your shoes and doing heel stretches for several months, your doctor may inject cortisone into the tissue.
+If you still experience heel pain after changing your shoes and doing heel stretches for several months, your doctor may inject cortisone into the tissue.

 Preventing Future Problems